 In this blog, we’re going to go over how you can create automated forecast from historic data in Power BI.
 This is common in businesses to make forecasts and budgets.
+You may watch the full video of this tutorial at the bottom of this blog.

 Now, have you ever wanted to create automatic forecasts based on historical information?
 In the past, this was relatively difficult to do using tools like Excel, but you can do this easily inside Power BI.